platformsh-templates/migrate-region-script/README.md

 ## Usages
 You can migrate your project from one Platform.sh instance to another (including multiple environments), just by running this command:
 ```
-./source fleet_migrate_region.sh && migrate_project_to_region
+./migrate.sh
 ```
-The answer questions to define:
+Then answer questions to define:
 - Which project ID you want to migrate
 - On which region do you want to migrate
 - In which organization do you want this new project to be part of